What is provisioning?

 For the purposes of this article, we will be focusing on user provisioning.

-What is Automated Provisioning?
+What is automated provisioning?

 Prior to the introduction of cloud computing, IT hardware provisioning was performed manually.
 Admins had to manually set up and configure servers and other network hardware, which was a tedious, time-consuming process.
 Adding network or storage capacity was a capital expense that had to be planned well in advance.
 User provisioning was automated to some extent, but it still required quite a bit of manual work.